hkarthik7/PersonalVault/README.md

 **PersonalVault** identifies if your secret value is hacked or not when you add it to the store and warns immediately to change the value.

+You can view the usage of module in the [blog post](https://hkarthik7.github.io/powershell/2021/10/08/PersonalVault.html).

 ## Getting Started

 Install the module from the [PowerShellGallery](https://www.powershellgallery.com/packages/PersonalVault/1.1.2)